-One of the most life-changing things a professor or teacher can experience is to see how the rest of the world lives.
+One of the most life-changing things a professor or teacher can experience is to see how the rest of the world lives through a teacher travel grant.
 Whether that’s taking a trip to another state, country, or continent, did you know that there are plenty of resources out there for teachers to travel – and for free?

 We have compiled 20 great resources that cover education fellowships, conference grants, institutes and funding for both your professional development as well as your personal pleasure.
 Whether you want to take a group of students on scientific exploration or spend some time honing your cultural awareness and language skills, there’s a grant or fellowship for you.
 And if you’re a professor, you can find listings of beautiful homes to stay in if you are able to combine your grant or fellowship with your sabbatical!

 If you are in any doubt that the funding opportunity applies to you, reach out to the institution.
 Many of these grants go to the same people year after year because others just don’t know that the grants are there.
 They exist for teachers of arts and humanities to math and science, as well as grants for administrators and curriculum creators who would benefit from learning about international teaching environments.

 It’s important to note that there is a huge variety of dates and deadlines for the various applications, so don’t assume that all of the fellowships require the same submission dates.
 Where possible we’ve specified if you need to apply any way other than directly, but it’s vital to make sure that your submitted applications are as complete as possible.